Expressions

 Logical (binary operators)

-• or for a logical or (at least left or right needs to be true to evaluate to true)
+andfor a logical and (both need to be true to evaluate to true)orfor a logical or (at least left or right needs to be true to evaluate to true)xorfor a logical xor (either left or right needs to be true to evaluate to true)

 Logical (unary operators)